 Upon our return the only sound you’d hear was the turning of pages and the ticking of the grandfather clock.

 These days I don’t read much fiction.
-Most of my library contains books on marketing, communications, the Internet, spirituality, healing and of course chiropractic.
+Most of my library contains books on marketing, communications, the Internet, spirituality, healing and of course my favorite chiropractic books.

 I'm only recently moving from actual books to the electronic versions on my iPad.
 There’s just something about the feel of holding an actual book (and being in bookstores) that I find pleasing.
 But physical books have become a storage problem.